Pankajtanwarbanna/s3pad/README.md

 ```

 ## Requirements
 Vim installation on your system is recommended for better handling, but other vi editors can also be used.
+Along with this, node and npm is also required.

 ## How to Run